Art artist Keiko Miyagawa's stuffed animals and works made from stone clay are on display.

-The Hiratsuka Museum of Art is holding "Keiko Miyagawa Exhibition-It seems that life cannot be completed by oneself".
+The Hiratsuka Museum of Art is holding the exhibition "Keiko Miyagawa: Life seems to be incapable of being completed by itself."

-Born in Yokohama and currently producing in Yokohama and Tokyo, Keiko Miyagawa (born 1991) held a solo exhibition at the Aomori Museum of Art in 2014 at the young artist selection exhibition "Project PHASE 2014" by Yoshitomo Nara.
-An artist who completed the graduate school in 2016 and is active in solo and group exhibitions.
+Keiko Miyagawa (born in 1991), who was born in Yokohama and currently works in Yokohama and Tokyo, held a solo exhibition at the Aomori Museum of Art in 2014 at Yoshitomo Nara's Young Artist Selection Exhibition "Project PHASE 2014" after graduating from Tokyo Zokei University.
+After graduating from the same graduate school in 2016, he is an artist active in solo and group exhibitions.

-From the works of Keiko Miyagawa, made of stuffed clay and stone plastic clay, you can feel the eyes of the artist who looks at life and death.
-In addition, from the wide range of creative activities such as flat, three-dimensional works, and poetry, you can feel the extremely modern era of the artist who lives in the present.
+Keiko Miyagawa's works, which use stuffed animals and stone clay, give us a sense of the artist's gaze on life and death.
+In addition, from the wide range of creative activities such as two-dimensional works, three-dimensional works, and even poetry, we can feel the extremely contemporary nature of the artist living today.

-The theme hall, which is the stage of the lobby exhibition, is a large space where the light of Shonan shines brightly and the appearance changes over time.
-Please enjoy the world of Keiko Miyagawa's work that appears in the sunshine.
+The lobby exhibition will be staged in the theme hall, a large space where the light of Shonan shines brightly and the appearance changes over time.
+Please enjoy the world of Keiko Miyagawa's work that emerges in the faint sunlight.

 Keiko Miyagawa Exhibition

--It seems that life cannot be completed by oneself-
+-It seems that life cannot be completed by itself-

 [Venue] Hiratsuka Museum of Art